louismullie/temp-data/markdown_final/bc8bccc5-44e6-f57a-fc1a-1f08ab1237aa.md

 Results

-One hundred forty-five patients were enrolled, of whom 51% (n=74) were randomized to ondansetron.
+One hundred forty-five patients were enrolled, of whom 51% (n = 74) were randomized to ondansetron.
 At baseline, age distribution, sex, and severity of illness did not differ between the ondansetron and placebo groups.
-During the observation period in the ED, the median number of episodes of vomiting was 0 in both groups, but the rank sum of vomiting episodes was significantly lower in the ondansetron group (P =.001).
+During the observation period in the ED, the median number of episodes of vomiting was 0 in both groups, but the rank sum of vomiting episodes was significantly lower in the ondansetron group (P = 0.001).
 The number of episodes of emesis in the ED after enrollment ranged from 0 to 7 in the placebo group and 0 to 2 in the ondansetron group.
 During the 48 hours of follow-up, the median number of episodes of vomiting remained 0, with no statistically significant difference between the groups.
-There was no statistically significant difference in the rank sum of episodes of diarrhea in the ED between the groups (P =.622); however, during the next 48 hours, the patients in the ondansetron group had significantly more diarrhea than the placebo group.
-A lower proportion of patients receiving ondansetron compared with placebo required intravenous fluid therapy (P =.015).
-The admission rate was also lower in patients receiving ondansetron (P =.007).
-The revisit rate was higher in the ondansetron group compared with the placebo group (P =.047).
+There was no statistically significant difference in the rank sum of episodes of diarrhea in the ED between the groups (P = 0.622); however, during the next 48 hours, the patients in the ondansetron group had significantly more diarrhea than the placebo group.
+A lower proportion of patients receiving ondansetron compared with placebo required intravenous fluid therapy (P = 0.015).
+The admission rate was also lower in patients receiving ondansetron (P = 0.007).
+The revisit rate was higher in the ondansetron group compared with the placebo group (P = 0.047).

 Conclusion